-Table 6-1 - Overview of the Standard Plugins
+Table 6-1 • Overview of the Standard Plugins

-Build Environment Code Insight Plugin Performs automated scanning of CI Tools Azure DevOps An Azure DevOps workspace as part of the build process.
+Build Environment Code Insight Plugin Performs automated scanning of IDEs Eclipse An Eclipse workspace in the Eclipse IDE environment.
+Visual Studio A Visual Studio solution.
+CI Tools Azure DevOps An Azure DevOps workspace as part of the build process.
 Bamboo A Bamboo workspace as part of the build process (on Local Agents only) GitLab GitLab projects as part of the build process.
 Jenkins A Jenkins workspace as part of the build process.
 A separate plugin is available (called the Scan Schedule Plugin) that enables you to simply schedule the scan of a codebase residing on the Code Insight Scan Server via the Jenkins scheduler.
 TeamCity TeamCity projects as part of the build process.
-Package Manager and Build Tools Ant Apache Ant as part of the build process.
-Gradle Gradle projects as part of the build process.
+Package Manager Ant Apache Ant as part of the build process. and bund 10015 Gradle Gradle projects as part of the build process.
 Maven Maven projects as part of the build process.
 Container Platforms Docker Images Docker images on a Docker server.